dbojan/cloud-comparison/README.md

 -click on 'App passwords' at the bottom
 -click on files/webdav
 -enter password name: webdav
 -copy created password, it is only shown once, but you can create new.
-Both new and old are valid -webdav server is webdav.yandex.com
+Both new and old are valid.
+-webdav server is webdav.yandex.com
 -use your username, and created pass
 -note that free image and video upload is only available to premium users.